jeffam/local_macos_php_webdev/README.md

 # Configuring sites

-By default, Caddy is will use PHP 8.1 and look for sites in:
+By default, Caddy will use PHP 8.1 and look for sites in:

 ```
 /Users/$USER/sites/{host}/web/